Nebraska vs. Michigan prediction, odds, time, spread: 2026 college basketball picks from proven model

 SportsLine's model simulated Nebraska Cornhuskers vs. Michigan Wolverines on Tuesday and revealed its college basketball picks for this Big Ten matchup

 Tipoff from Crisler Center in Ann Arbor, Mich., is set for 7 p.m.
 ET.
-Michigan leads the all-time series 23-5, including a 12-1 edge in games played in Ann Arbor.
-Michigan is a 10.5-point favorite in the latest Nebraska vs. Michigan odds from DraftKings Sportsbook, while the over/under for total points scored is 154.5.
+Michigan is a 10.5-point favorite in the latest Nebraska vs. Michigan odds from DraftKings Sportsbook, while the over/under for total points scored is 155.5.
 Before making any Michigan vs. Nebraska picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: